 Sikeston is a medium-sized city located in the state of Missouri.
 With a population of 16,108 people and five constituent neighborhoods, Sikeston is the 43rd largest community in Missouri.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sikeston is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sikeston is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Sikeston who work in office and administrative support (13.72%), healthcare (8.40%), and sales jobs (7.64%).
+Overall, Sikeston is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Sikeston who work in office and administrative support (15.33%), sales jobs (9.14%), and healthcare (8.06%).

-In terms of college education, Sikeston is nearly on par with the US average for all cities of 21.84%: 18.20% of adults 25 and older in Sikeston have a bachelor's degree or advanced degree.
+The percentage of adults in Sikeston who are college-educated is close to the national average for all communities of 21.84%: 19.21% of the adults in Sikeston have a bachelor's degree or advanced degree.

 Sikeston is a very ethnically-diverse city.
 The people who call Sikeston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sikeston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sikeston include German, English, French , and Scottish.
+Important ancestries of people in Sikeston include Irish, German, English, Scottish, and French.

 The most common language spoken in Sikeston is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Urdu.